 It begins as a one year mentoring project for 16 year olds, and it’s the absolute chance of a lifetime.

 What’s revolutionary here is the fact our kids are supported along the way (and beyond) by what’s now a network of over 7000 arts professionals, including 100s of the biggest names in visual art, music, fashion, film, journalism and more.
 These are people who can and do open doors at ALL levels of the industry.

 We can set up paid work experience, studio time, set visits, auditions, coaching, gallery space, free tickets, backstage passes, paid internships, academic help and so much more.
 They only need ask, and we can deliver it.

-Our work is funded entirely by members of the public.
-It’s a fact central to our mission and our identity and means that Arts Emergency is a genuinely public movement for arts and culture at a time when bigger establishment organisations are, well…he who pays the piper calls the tune and all that.
+Our work is funded almost entirely by members of the public.
+It’s a fact central to our mission and our identity and means that Arts Emergency is a genuinely public movement for arts and culture.

 Some people give £5 a month towards our work, some people give £1000 a year to support a student place.
 We only ask for whatever you can afford.